 In recent years, manufacturers have begun to create carpet tiles designed for a new era of homeowners and renters.
 The new wave of carpet tiles was led by a company called FLOR, but carpet squares are now available from a wide variety of carpet retailers.
 The tiles are still durable and easy to maintain, but the colors and designs are now geared toward people who care about the look and feel of their living space.

-In addition to coming in a wider variety of chic designs, today's carpet tiles are also far easier to install since most use simple stickers to stick to the floor.
+In addition to coming in a wider variety of chic designs, today's carpet tiles are also far easier to install since most use simple adhesive to stick to the floor.
 This makes them great for people who rent their places and can't make permanent changes or those who want to invest in a type of carpeting that they can bring with them when they move to their next rental.

 Pros of Carpet Tiles